- Why Your Dog Doesn’t Listen Unless You Yell

 - Final Thoughts

-Dogs are loyal pets found in most homes across the globe and also man’s best friend.
+Dogs are loyal pets found in most homes across the globe.
 Apart from being a man’s companion, dogs are essential to humans because of many reasons.
 They guarantee security, relieve depression, and ease loneliness.

-The three main reasons that make dogs act this way include
+The main reasons that make dogs act this way include:

 Know that dogs do not understand our language.
 It takes practice to teach them.
 As the owner/parent, you should always combine verbal cues and speaking.
 Remember always to use verbal cues that align with what you are telling the dog.

 An older dog that did not get the proper training early will not listen.
 Puppies, on the other hand, can be easy to train and will listen even without yelling.

 The setting where the dog is determines if it will listen or not.
 Dogs that spend time outdoors behave differently from dogs that are usually indoors.

 The next time you are out with your dog, and you notice that she does not respond, then this could be the reason.